Consulting with a Non-Disclosed Expert Witness

 Attorneys might consider asking the expert-consultant to perform an IME (Independent Medical Exam) and produce an expert report (not Expert Witness report) so the attorney is better informed.
 As a consultant, an attorney should research if such findings are protected by attorney-client privilege with powerful benefits to trial strategy.

 The question remains if the expert-consultant is later disclosed as an Expert Witness, are the IME and report considered discoverable Expert Witness opinion?
-Might there be a way for the parties to agree to admissibility of consultant opinions?
+Might there be a way for the parties to agree to the admissibility of a consultant’s opinions?

 Whether Consultant or Disclosed Expert Witness, the Forensic Psychiatrist may be able to render valuable testimony: